 There is mix finding in the literature to determine which type of reward is more effective to increase employees' performance.
 According to Perry et al (2006) financial rewards is not the most motivating factor and financial results have a de-motivating effect among employee (Srivastava, 2001).
 Several studies have found that among employee surveyed, money was not the most important motivator, and in some instances managers have found money to have a demotivating or negative effect on employees (University of Texas, undated).
 On the other hand, it is also indicated that non monetary types of rewards can be very meaningful to employees and very motivating for performance improvement.
-According to him, creative use of personalized non -monetary rewards reinforces positive behaviors and improves employee retention and performance.
+According to him, creative use of personalized non -monetary rewards reinforces positive behaviours and improves employee retention and performance.
 These types of recognition can be inexpensive to give, but priceless to receive.
 In this work we will found out the rewards systems that become more imperative to employee performance.
-The objective of this study is to find out the relationship between rewards and employees performance in a selected financial institutions' in Ibadan, Oyo State Nigeria.
-More specific objectives are to find out:
+The study evaluates the nature of the relationship between intrinsic, extrinsic rewards and employee performance.